stephenholtz/antenna-data/README.md

-# antenna-docker-db
+# antenna-db
-Dockerized datajont database for antenna-stimuli and antenna-analysis repositories.

-Based on the datajoint Dockerfile but using MySQL 8.0.

-Create the container:
+A dockerized MySQL 8.0 database based on the one nicely provided by datajoint (https://github.com/datajoint/mysql-docker/).

+This container houses the databases (schema in datajoint parlance) for both stimuli (https://github.com/datajoint/antenna-stimuli/) and experimental data (https://github.com/stephenholtz/antenna-analysis/).
+Code to generate the schema are in those repositories.

+Create the container using docker-compose while in the repository top level directory.

 `sudo docker-compose up -d`

 Start container with:

 `docker start antenna_db`

+TODO:
+- change password configuration
+- change volume management